markanderstam/sye-tools/sye-azure/README.md

 The DNS-names should point to the public IPv4 addresses for the each etcd machine.

+Now wait for the DNS information to propagate and for the cluster to build itself.

-The system can now be managed by pointing your browser to the public IP address of the machine named "etcd1" (since we passed the --management parameter when we created that machine), port 81.
+When this is done, the system can be managed by pointing your browser to the public IP address of the machine named "etcd1" (since we passed the --management parameter when we created that machine), port 81.

+## Delete machines

+To delete one specific machine

+    sye azure machine-delete my-cluster <machine-name>

+This will delete the machine, including any storage created for the machine.

 # Deleting a cluster